 Aluminium-alloy or Copper? – The majority of engines now have aluminium cylinder heads (some have alloy blocks as well), so the decompression plate can also be made from aluminium alloy.
 The alloy plate (& sealant) should be placed next to the aluminium head, so that the plate effectively becoming an extension of the alloy combustion chamber.
 Customers sometimes ask whether an aluminium decompression plate is strong enough – both the pistons & cylinder head are made of aluminium alloy and perform their separate tasks without problems during normal engine running.
 An alloy decomp plate will also perform well under normal conditions, and is probably one of the strongest components inside the engine.
 If an overheat occurs (localized or general) then all these components are in danger of destruction, but it is quite conceivable that the plate may fail before the pistons or head.
 This should be regarded as a good thing as it is cheaper & easier to replace than a set of pistons or a cylinder head!

 Another advantage with aluminium is that the end product is some considerably cheaper than the copper version.
-When block & head are both made from cast iron, the most suitable plate material is copper.
+But when block & head are both made from cast iron, the most suitable plate material is copper.
+It is not necessary to anneal a copper decomp plate.

 ZVH Engines – The “ZVH” engine is a Ford Zetec bottom end (1.8 or 2.0 litre) with a Ford CVH head fitted.
 To fit the head to the block there are 3 problems to overcome –